phorton1/Arduino-teensyExpression/design/readme.md

 Just derive a class from *expWindow* or *rigBase*.
 In it's begin() method set the buttons up how you want them by calling **theButtons.setButtonType()**.
-Add an **onButtonEvent()** method that responds to the button presses and does what you want.
+Add an **onButtonEvent()** method that responds to the button presses and does what you want (like sending out midi CC messages).

+Then modify **expSystem.cpp** to instantiate the rig, and away you go!!

 That's pretty much it.

-Then modify **expSystem.cpp** to instantiate the rig, and away you go!!

-See the various API's (*buttons.h, myLeds.h, myTFT.h, etc*) for details on how you affect the display and LEDs, and see **rigLooper** or one of the other existing rigs for clues on how to put it together.
+See the various API's (*buttons.h, myLeds.h, myTFT.h, etc*) for details on how you affect the display and LEDs, and see **rigLooper** or one of the other existing rigs for clues on how to send midi events upon button presses.